sboily/wazo-hackathon-asterisk-stream-module/README.md

-ARI Stream audio channel module for Asterisk
+Websocket Stream audio channel module for Asterisk
 ============================================

 This provides a websocket ARI resource for streaming audio channel Asterisk.